 While most people agree that moving is stressful, there are ways to ensure you have a much less stressful move than you thought possible.
-There are lots of ways to reduce the stress of moving so you can actually enjoy the moment, look forward to the change and know that this move can be a positive and rewarding experience - a chance to start over.
+There are lots of ways to reduce the stress of moving so you can actually enjoy the moment, look forward to the change and know that this move can be a positive and rewarding experience—a chance to start over.

 Give Yourself Time

 Time is not always in your control.
 Sometimes a move sneaks up on us, forcing us to move last minute, and we have to act fast.
 If you can plan ahead, try to allow yourself at least eight weeks.
-I highly recommend twelve, especially if you need to hire movers and/or if you're planning a summer move.
+We highly recommend 12, especially if you need to hire movers and/or if you're planning a summer move.
 But everything can be done without too much stress within eight weeks.

 To stay organized during your move, make a list of all the tasks you need to do, then divide them into weeks, allowing yourself enough days to complete everything on that week's list.
 If you're unsure where to start, check out an eight-week plan that will ensure you stay on track.